 For more information about road traffic accident claims in general, click here.
 For more information about how much injured spleen claims can be worth and what can be included in them, please read on.

 A compensation claim is intended to win money to redress the physical damage and pain you have suffered as a result of an injury; how this is calculated will be addressed in the next section.
 This section is to describe the non-physical factors that go into working out the value of your compensation claim.
-Those are the financial effects of the injury: losses you have suffered and the costs you have incurred as a result of having a spleen injury.
+Those are the financial effects of the injury: losses you have suffered (such as loss of earnings) and the costs you have incurred as a result of having a spleen injury.

 In addition to awarding you damages for financial losses you have incurred as a result of your spleen injury, you will also be claiming compensation for the effects of the physical injury itself.
 The amount you will be claiming for will depend on how serious the injury is and how long it takes to recover.
 The more serious the injury and the more long-lasting its effects are, the greater the level of compensation will be.
 Your solicitor will request a certain amount of compensation according to guidelines.
 The table below shows the guidelines for how much compensation can be awarded for different types of injuries; you can use it to help get an idea of how much the injury itself might be worth.